-Advocating for legislation that advances research, and enhances care and support services for those living with Alzheimer’s and their caregivers.
+- Advocate for legislation that advances research and enhances care and support services for individuals living with dementia and their caregivers.

-Supporting the re-election of our Congressional champions in both parties.
+- Support the re-election of our congressional champions in both parties.
 If they fight for us, we'll fight for them.

-Speaking on behalf of the Alzheimer’s community throughout each election cycle, when 501(c)(3) organizations like the Alzheimer’s Association must remain silent.
+- Speak on behalf of the Alzheimer’s community throughout each election cycle, when 501(c)(3) organizations like the Alzheimer’s Association are unable.

 We have driven policymakers to take historic steps to address Alzheimer’s and other dementia — but much more remains to be done.

 Progress in the Fight Against Alzheimer’s

 Since its founding in 2010, AIM, the Alzheimer’s Association and our advocates have been unrelenting in our fight for a world without Alzheimer’s and all other dementia.
 By securing robust increases for Alzheimer’s and dementia research funding and advancing critical legislation, we have made a positive and meaningful impact on people living with Alzheimer’s and their caregivers.